 Number of Pieces

-H-beam: The H-beam looks like one piece of metal but it has a bevel where three pieces of metal come together.
+H-beam: The H-beam appears to be one piece of metal, but it has a bevel where three pieces meet.

 I-beam: An I-beam is not made by welding or riveting sheets of metal together and is only one piece of metal throughout.